chen-harrison/BalanceBot/README.md

   <img src="media/compare.jpg" width="480">
 </p>

 ## Competition/Challenges
 At the end of the project period, all teams in the class pitted their robots against one another in four different events.
-Hence, functions that would allow the BalanceBot to complete these tasks were created.
+Hence, functions that would allow the Balancebot to complete these tasks were created.
 Our team successfully completed all four tasks.

 - ***Balancing on the Mark:*** autonomously stay balanced within 10cm of a target point for 20 seconds, and upright when external forces/disturbances are applied